p-lr/TrekMe/Readme.md

 press the "Import" button, and at the end of the process the map will appear in the list of available maps.

-Imported maps are extracted in the same directory the zip were put.
+Imported maps are extracted in the same directory the of the zip file.
 To avoid accidental overrides of existing maps, it is recommended to place zip files in a subdirectory under the "trekadvisor" folder.
 You can give this subdirectory the name you want.